-More and more, research tells us that our children's healthy development depends on safe and positive experiences during the first few years of life.
-If you are a parent who works during these early years, choosing good child care Omaha, Nebraska is one of the most important decisions you will ever make for your child.
+More and more, research tells us that our children’s healthy development depends on safe and positive experiences during the first few years of life.
+If you are a parent who works during these early years, choosing good childcare is one of the most important decisions you will ever make for your child.

-To help you make the right choice for childcare Omaha, Nebraska, Premier have identified 13 research-based guidelines to think about when choosing a child care Omaha, Nebraska program.
+To help you make the right choice for childcare, Premier Academy has identified 13 research-based guidelines to think about when choosing a childcare program.

-You might want to visit several different child care Omaha, Nebraska programs, either centers or family childcare Omaha, Nebraska homes, before you decide which one is best for your family.
-Call each child care Omaha, Nebraska program and schedule an appointment for your visit.
+You might want to visit several different childcare, either centers or family childcare homes, before you decide which one is best for your family.
+Call each childcare program and schedule an appointment for your visit.
 Once you are there, stay for at least an hour to watch activities, check the surroundings, and ask questions.
 The checklist below provides a place for you to note which guidelines are met.
 Research shows that if a program follows guidelines, it is more likely to be a safe and healthy place for your child.
 Your state or county may have other guidelines to help ensure health and safety in child care programs.

 Considering these guidelines can help you find a place where you feel comfortable leaving your child.

 - Are children supervised at all times, even when they are sleeping?

 - How do the caregivers discipline children?
 (Hint: Discipline should be positive, clear, consistent, and fair.)

 Handwashing and Diapering

 - Do all caregivers and children wash their hands often, especially before eating and after using the bathroom or changing diapers?